amankr8/recipes/README.md

 ### Running with Docker Compose

-To run the backend along with Elasticsearch using Docker Compose:
+To run the backend using Docker Compose:

 1. From the project root, run:
    ```bash
    docker-compose up --build
    ```
-2. The backend API will be available at `http://localhost:8080/` and Elasticsearch at `http://localhost:9200/`.
+2. The backend API will be available at `http://localhost:8080/`.

+---

+## API Endpoints (Backend)

+The backend exposes REST endpoints for managing recipes.
+Example endpoints:

+- `GET /api/recipes` — List all recipes
+- `GET /api/recipes/{id}` — Get a recipe by ID
+- `GET /api/recipes/search?query=...` — Search recipes by a query string (recipe name)

 ---